Ullin Place

-Ullin Thomas Place (24 October 1924 – 2 January 2000), usually cited as U. T. Place, was a British philosopher and psychologist.
-Along with J. J. C. Smart, he developed the identity theory of mind.
-After several years at the University of Adelaide, he taught for some years in the Department of Philosophy in the University of Leeds.
+Ullin Thomas Place (24 October 1924 – 2 January 2000) was a British philosopher and psychologist.
+After an initial posting at the University of Adelaide, he spent the next 28 years practicing clinical psychology and lecturing in both philosophy and psychology, mainly at the University of Leeds.
+His 1956 paper "Is Consciousness a Brain Process?" launched the identity theory of mind.

 Life

-Place was born in Northallerton, Yorkshire.
-He was educated at Rugby School and Corpus Christi College, Oxford.
+Place was born on 24 October 1924 in Northallerton, Yorkshire.

+He was educated at Rugby School.
+He won an Open Scholarship to Corpus Christi College, Oxford in 1942 and spent a term there but his studies were interrupted by the Second World War.
+In 1943 he registered as a conscientious objector and worked in the Friends' Ambulance Service for the remainder of the war (his mother's ancestors being Quakers).
+He returned to Oxford in 1946, graduating in philosophy and psychology in 1949 and taking a diploma in anthropology in 1950.

 He studied under and was strongly influenced by Gilbert Ryle at Oxford University.
-There, he became acquainted with philosophy of mind in the logical behaviorist tradition, of which Ryle was a major exponent.
-Although he would later abandon logical behaviorism as a theory of the mind in favor of the type-identity theory, Place nevertheless continued to harbor sympathies toward the behavioristic approach to psychology in general.
-He even went so far as to defend the radical behaviorist theses of B.F.
-Skinner, as expressed in Verbal Behavior, from the criticisms of Noam Chomsky and the growing movement of cognitive psychology.
-Place died in Thirsk, Yorkshire.
+There, he became acquainted with philosophy of mind in the logical behaviourist tradition, of which Ryle was a major exponent.
+Although he would later abandon logical behaviourism as a theory of the mind in favour of the type identity theory, Place nevertheless continued to harbour sympathies toward the behaviouristic approach to psychology in general.
+He even went so far as to defend the radical behaviourist theses of B. F. Skinner, as expressed in Verbal Behavior (1957), from the criticisms of Noam Chomsky and the growing movement of cognitive psychology.

-Place, as well as J. J. C. Smart, nevertheless established his place in the annals of analytic philosophy by founding the theory which would eventually help to dethrone and displace philosophical behaviorism - the identity theory.
-In Is Consciousness a Brain Process?, Place formulated the thesis that mental processes were not to be defined in terms of behavior; rather, one must identify them with neural states.
+Place, as well as J. J. C. Smart, nevertheless established his place in the annals of analytic philosophy by founding the theory which would eventually help to dethrone and displace philosophical behaviourism – the identity theory.
+In "Is Consciousness a Brain Process?"
+Place formulated the thesis that mental processes were not to be defined in terms of behaviour; rather, one must identify them with neural states.
 With this bold thesis, Place became one of the fathers of the current materialistic mainstream of the philosophy of mind.

+Place died in Thirsk, Yorkshire on 2 January 2000.
+He bequeathed his brain to the University of Adelaide.

 His sister, Dorothy E. Smith, was a prominent Canadian sociologist and the founder of the field of institutional ethnography, and his brother, Milner Place, was one of England's leading poets.